Contextual Linear Optimization with Partial Feedback: Induced Empirical Risk Minimization with Bandit Feedback

+This process is repeated for all $K$ folds.
+The final IERM policy, $\hat{\pi}_B$, is found by minimizing the average of these $K$ cross-fitted policy cost estimates over the induced policy class $\Pi_\F$:

+where the subscript $B$ stands for ``Bandit'' feedback.
+As a concrete example, substituting the doubly robust (DR) score $\theta_{{DR}}$ into this objective gives the following policy optimization problem:

+\begin{remark}[Estimation of $\tilde f^*$] The nuisance function $\tilde f^*$ is a solution to the least squares problem in \cref{eq: f-nuisance}.
+We can replace the expected objective by its sample analogue on each dataset $\mathcal{D}_B^{(-k)}$, and minimize the sample loss over a proper function class $\F^{\text{N}}$ (\eg, linear functions, tree models, neural networks) to obtain the corresponding nuisance estimator:

-Note that two places in \cref{eq: pi ierm} require the specification of a function class for modeling $f_0$: the $\F$ class used to induce the policy class $\Pi_\F$, and the $\F^{\text{N}}$ class used to construct nuisance estimators to evaluate the expected cost of induced policies.
+Note that the nuisance function class $\F^{\text{N}}$ can also be viewed as a model class for $f^*$, since $f^*$ is a canonical solution to the least squares problem in \cref{eq: f-nuisance}.
+However, it is different from the class $\F$ that induces the plug-in policy class $\Pi_\F$ in \cref{eq: best in class policy full}, as $\F^{\text{N}}$ is used to construct nuisance estimators for evaluating induced policies.
 In practice, we do not need to use the same class for $\F$ and $\F^{\text{N}}$.
 In fact, it might be desirable to use a more flexible function class for $\F^{\text{N}}$ to make sure it is well-specified for accurate policy evaluation, and a simpler class for $\F$ to make the policy optimization more tractable.
 We numerically test out different choices of $\F$ and $\F^{\text{N}}$ in \cref{sec: numerical}. \end{remark}